-The Porphyria's are solely diagnosed by doctor, nurse practitioner, or physicians assistant based on laboratory testing and the patients signs and symptoms.
-The Acute porphyria's consists of testing porphyrin's in blood, stool, and urine (Janus MD PhD, 2017) (with porphyrins and porphyrin precursors ALA and PBG), and the enzymes associated with each porphyria (certain enzyme testing is only currently available at the research level in the US).
+The Porphyria's are solely diagnosed by a Doctor, Nurse Practitioner, or Physicians Assistant based on laboratory testing and the patients signs and symptoms.
+The Acute porphyria's consists of testing porphyrin's in blood, stool, and urine and porphyrin precursors ALA and PBG, and the enzymes associated with each porphyria (certain enzyme testing is only currently available at the research level in the US).

 Porphyrins are chemicals that help make hemoglobin, a type of protein in your red blood cells.
 Hemoglobin carries oxygen from your lungs to the rest of your body.

 *These are not standard lab tests, we wince when people say "all my tests were normal", the truth is all routinely done tests were (close to) normal, these aren't routinely done tests.
-Our organization is in agreement with The Australian Porphyria expert Dr. Janus who advises to test each patients blood, (plasma), urine, and stool.
-And an American porphyria expert weighs in: "Measurement of enzyme activities... are important for diagnosis".
+Test each patients blood, (plasma), urine, and stool.
+And an American Porphyria expert weighs in: "Measurement of enzyme activities... are important for diagnosis".
 (Anderson, Acute Hepatic Porphyria current diagnosis and management, 2019)

-The "stepwise approach" (recommended elsewhere) is incredibly dangerous as it forces patients to wait for an attack, which is unnecessary, and tests only urine initially, which will miss younger patients, many latent patients, and may miss (a high percentage of) HCP, and VP, in life threatening attacks, according to Dr. Janus and a flurry of other experts "for some PBG and ALA in urine levels may be normal during and following an attack especially in HCP" (Janus, 2017).
+The "stepwise approach" (recommended elsewhere) is incredibly dangerous as it forces patients to wait for an attack, which is unnecessary, and tests only urine initially, which will miss younger patients, many latent patients, and may miss (a high percentage of) HCP, and VP, in life threatening attacks, for some PBG and ALA in urine levels may be normal during and following an attack especially in HCP.

 In "Family Studies of AIP and HCP in Nikata and Akita Prefectures, Japan" Dr. Sasaki notes: "the urinary PBG test was negative in all 108 members of HCP families."